 The sweetest thing ever is when you see your significant other try so hard to do something for you, that they literally cant even sleep.
 It was clear he hadn’t even slept by the bags under his eyes and the hoarseness in his voice.

 Even though we knew we had a long road ahead of us, we knew we wanted to be together, forever.

-Anyways, this was Christmas of 2012 that we got engaged.
-We didn’t get married until July of 2018.
+This was his way of promising me forever his to give me that security we both wanted so bad.
+This was Christmas of 2012 that we got engaged and we didn’t get married until July of 2018.

 Because of understanding grace, we have learned to pull through every time.